CivicTechWR/WRvotes/docs/issues/budgets-and-taxation.md

 which can feel like a tax increase without a visible immediate benefit.
 Running down reserves to keep taxes low can shift costs to future taxpayers.

-### What can I ask candidates about budgets and taxation?

-- What is your approach to setting the property tax rate — do you prioritize keeping increases low, or investing in services?
-- How will you ensure that development charges reflect the real cost of growth?
-- What is your view on the current level of reserve funds, and how would you manage them?
-- Are there services where you would raise user fees, and are there services where you think user fees are too high?

 </div>
 </div>